QodotPlugin/qodot-plugin/README.md

 Lights are unsupported out of the box, and lighting levels using the Godot editor is recommended due to the disparity between its rendering model and that of a Quake level editor.

-In order to extend Qodot with game-specific entities, you can extend the QuakeMapNode class and override the functions that form its inheritance interface.
+In order to extend Qodot with game-specific entities, you can extend its internal classes and override the functions that form their inheritance interface.

-### QuakeMapNode Inheritance Interface
+### QodotMap Inheritance Interface

+QodotMap's inheritance interface governs whether visual and collision meshes should be generated for a given classname, and provides a way to customize the type of CollisionObject generated when the map is constructed.

 #### Methods

-##### *spawn_entity_node(classname: String) -> Node*

-Controls the spawning of entity nodes based on their classname.
-A typical implementation would be a match statement that enumerates the various game-specific classnames, then instantiates one as appropriate and returns it.

 ##### *should_spawn_brush_mesh(classname: String) -> bool*